MattWoelk/DiscordStoryBot/README.md

 Run `!play` to see a list of stories that are available, and instructions for how to run one.

 The key in that list is the filename of the story (without `.ink`), and it will show the title and author as well if those tags are available in your story.

+## Shuttle.rs Instructions

+TODO: a link at least, or a bunch of commands to run?

+cargo shuttle deploy --allow-dirty